skulltech/sumit-ghosh.com/_posts/2019-08-01-aws-solutions-architect-associate-preparation.md

 ### A Cloud Guru Video Lectures

 The format of _A Cloud Guru_ lectures is not very captivating, it’s the usual slideshow with narration.
 Still, it helped me get a overall understanding of how every service works and how everything fits together.
+Kudos to the instructor Ryan who is a great communicator.
 There was a few hands-on labs too which helped solidify what I learned.
 I did not take any notes while going through the lectures, as I thought the summary lectures at the end of each section would be enough for revision.

 ### Whizlabs Practice Tests